jomjol/AI-on-the-edge-device-docs/param-docs/parameter-pages/Alignment/InitialRotate.md

 # Parameter `InitialRotate`
 Default Value: `179`

+Initial rotation of image before alignment in degree (1...359)

 !!!
 Note
-    This parameter is not accessible through the Web Interface Configuration Page!
+    This parameter is accessible on the Reference Image Page but not on the Config page!

-Please fill me with an explanation and useful links